nileshgulia1/react-app/README.md

 # react-app
-A ready-to-use React Chat Component
+This project is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).